Common problems with leaf blower vacs

 Whether it's a blockage in the nozzle or a broken tube, issues with your leaf blower can be frustrating.

-We've looked at some common leaf blower problems and suggested ways to avoid them, to help save you time and money on repairs.
+We've looked at some common leaf blower problems and suggested ways to fix and avoid them, to help save you time and money on repairs.

 Leaf blower won't turn on

 There's a number of reasons why your leaf blower might be failing to start up, and it typically depends on what fuel your models uses – petrol, electricity or battery.

 1. Old fuel left in your petrol leaf blower

 - Remove the old fuel and refill with a fresh batch.
 Fuel does not age well, and can start to deteriorate within just 30 days.
 If it’s too stale, it won’t allow the machine to start properly.

 - Clean, rebuild or replace the carburettor.
 Old fuel can also become thick and gooey and lead to a blockage in the carburettor.